padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-If you are sure that you only want to send plain text mail, you can leave the `plain` extension away but making it explicit will make it clear what you want to do.
+If you are sure that you only want to send plain text mail, you can leave the `plain` extension away but making it explicit will make it clear for everyone.

 To make our mail more personal we want mention the name of the fresh registered in the registration email as well as sent it to the right user.
 First we need to pass the `name` and `email` to our mail block and pass the name to the template via the `locals` option: